Trail Notes

 Recommended that you discuss the details of your journey - launch point, itinerary and exit point - with your chosen kayak/canoe hire operator.
 They will have valuable advice about where to stay and how far to attempt each day based on your own abilities.

-Sections of the Whanganui River will be closed to river traffic on specific dates between 5th January and 17th January 2023.
+Sections of the Whanganui River may be closed to river traffic on specific dates in January 2024.
 Read the Alerts and Trail Status page on the Te Araroa website or in apps for details

 Description